84 / 2024-09-06 17:48:32

 Session 61 - Advancing Blue Food Futures Towards Ocean Conservation and Global Resilience

-Liu Yue / Shanghai Jiaotong University
+Yue Liu / Shanghai Jiaotong University

-Jiang Ziyu / Shanghai Jiao Tong University
+Ziyu Jiang / Shanghai Jiao Tong University

 The rapid increase in atmospheric CO2 levels and eutrophication pose significant risks to marine ecosystems.
 Seaweed farming offers a promising solution due to its dual benefits for climate and marine health.
 However, the potential of seaweed based marine environmental solution and impact of climate change on seaweed farming potential has not been well understood.
 In this study, two-step model has been developed to explore the interaction between seaweed farming and climate change.
 Our results indicate a global potential seaweed farming area of 3,369 million hectares, capable of removing 38.65 gigatons of carbon and 1.46 gigatons of nitrogen from the ocean.
 Additionally, 21.96 gigatons of carbon could be sequestered, and 103.35 gigatons of oxygen released.
 The potential varies by latitude, with higher latitudes better for climate mitigation and lower latitudes for nitrogen absorption.
 Ocean warming could reduce suitable farming areas by up to 50% at lower latitudes by 2050, though this may reverse by 2100 with different emission reduction plans.
 Overall, middle latitudes (30ºN - 60ºN) are most favorable under climate change impacts.
 This study highlights the need to integrate climate change considerations into seaweed farming strategies.